douglatornell/douglatornell.ca/_posts/0000 - New Blog.rst

 Things That Still Need to be Done
 ---------------------------------

+.. role:: strikethrough
+   :class: strikethrough

+*Updated 2011-12-29 20:52:51*

-* Automate the process of pushing new content to Webfaction_ `(affiliate link)`_, either via a `Mercurial hook`_, or a Fabric_ task, in contrast to the manual rsync command I'm using now
+* :strikethrough:`Automate the process of pushing new content to Webfaction (affiliate link), either via a Mercurial hook, or a Fabric task, in contrast to the manual rsync command I'm using now` Getting a `Mercurial hook`_ working turned out to be pretty easy.

 * Use Disqus for comments
 * Migrate at least the Python-related content from sadahome.ca/blogs/doug.php
 * Convert the Nosy_ docs to Sphinx_ and move them to `Read the Docs`_